m1guelpf/auto-subtitle/README.md

     Because it needed some fixes, installer, dependencies.... and I wanted also to make it more flexible

+    The first iteration of this tool consistently failed generating spanish subtitles in movies that start with english songs,

+    even though all the movie is in spanish... this should ifx it by manually forcing the language in the parameters.

 ## Advantages of this version (so far)

     - Can force subtitles to be generated in spanish